What is fast fashion and how does it affect our planet?

 3. Mountains of waste

-Many clothes are only worn a few times before ending up in landfill.
-In Europe, we throw away an average of 11 kg of textiles per person per year.
-Fast fashion is disposable – and the planet is not disposable.
+Many clothes are worn only a few times and then end up in landfills.
+In Europe, we throw away an average of 11 kg of textiles per person annually.
+Fast fashion is disposable fashion – but the planet is not disposable.

 4. Unethical production

-Low prices are often due to low wages, poor working conditions and exploitation of people, especially women and children in developing countries.
-Consumption has its price – it's just not always visible on the price tag.
+Low prices often mean low wages, poor working conditions, and the exploitation of people, especially women and children in developing countries.
+Consumption has its price – it's just not always visible on the tag.

 What is the alternative?

-Instead of buying new things every season, it's worth investing in second-hand clothes, recycling and quality.
-Styles can be creative, thoughtful and conscious - without harming the environment and other people.
+Instead of buying new items every season, it's worth investing in second-hand clothes, recycling, and quality.
+Outfits can be creative, thoughtful, and conscious – without harming the environment or other people.

 RESTYLER – the opposite of fast fashion

-At RESTYLER we create styles from second-hand clothes.
-Each set is a response to your needs and at the same time a choice for the planet.
+At RESTYLER, we create outfits from second-hand clothes.
+Each set is a response to your needs and, at the same time, a choice for the planet.
 We show that fashion can have a second life – and a better meaning.

 Udostępnij: